-Charles R. Lowman Power Plant has 16 groundwater monitoring wells, 15 of which have been polluted above federal advisory levels based on samples collected between March 29, 2016 and October 11, 2017.
-Groundwater at this site contains unsafe levels of cobalt, boron, lithium, sulfate, molybdenum, arsenic and beryllium.Site description
+Charles R. Lowman Power Plant has 27 groundwater monitoring wells, 24 of which have been polluted above federal advisory levels based on samples collected between March 29, 2016 and November 20, 2019.
+Groundwater at this site contains unsafe levels of cobalt, boron, lithium, sulfate, arsenic, molybdenum, beryllium and cadmium.Site description

-Power South Energy Corporation’s Charles Lowman Power Plant opened in 1969 and is located along the banks of the Tombigbee River in Jackson, AL. The Lowman plant operates three coal-fired units that generate 538 MW.
-Coal ash waste from the plant is disposed in an FGD disposal pond.
-Plans have been made by Power South Energy Corporation to close the FGD waste disposal pond and to convert the existing coal-fired plant to natural gas.
-The FGD Waste Pond is regulated under the CCR rule.
+Power South Energy Corporation’s Charles Lowman Power Plant opened in 1969 and was located along the banks of the Tombigbee River in Jackson, AL. The Lowman plant operated three coal-fired units that generated 556-MW total capacity.
+The facility’s units were all retired in 2020.
+Coal ash waste from the plant is stored in an FGD disposal pond and Ash Ponds Unit 1 and Unit 2/3, which are regulated under the CCR rule.

 You can find the industry-reported data here.
 For more information on the Charles Lowman Power Plant, see EIP's 2019 National Coal Ash Report.